FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-2.md

   - Pro-tips
 ---

-This post introduced installation, preferences and other settings of Textmate.
+This post introduced installation, preferences and other settings of TextMate.

 <!-- more -->

 ##Installation

-First of all, download Textmate 2 app [in this page](http://macromates.com/download).
+First of all, download TextMate 2 app [in this page](http://macromates.com/download).

 ##Preferences